Forever (1994 film)

 Forever is a 1994 Philippine romantic drama film directed by Rowell Santiago.
-The film stars Aga Muhlach and Mikee Cojuangco, the latter on her theatrical debut.
+The film stars Aga Muhlach and Mikee Cojuangco in her theatrical debut.

+The film is streaming online on YouTube.

 Plot

 Isabel (Mikee) runs away from her family upon knowing she will be forced to marry Albert (Tonton), the family's business associate whom she does not love.
 She moves to Manila and works as a waitress under her new identity.
 There, she meets and falls in love with Chito (Aga), a happy-go-lucky person.